Audit and Risk Committee

 - the establishment and maintenance of controls to safeguard the Council's financial and non-financial assets

-- the oversight of risk management and assurance across the Council's CCOs with respect to risk that is significant to Council.
+- the oversight of risk management and assurance across the Council's CCOs with respect to risk that is significant to the Council.

 The role of the committee is to gain an assurance that there is a robust process to manage risks appropriately.
 In fulfilling their role on the Audit and Risk Committee, members shall be impartial and independent at all times.